Hydrate for a Healthier You

-Here are just a few key functions dependent on water:
+Here are just a few ways your body depends on water:

-- Thermoregulator: Think of water as your personal air conditioning unit.
+- Regulates body temperature: Think of water as your personal air conditioning unit.
 It helps your body maintain an internal temperature of 98.6° F year-round.

-- Moisturizer: Your body’s largest organ is directly exposed to a very drying external environment.
+- Moisturizes: Your body’s largest organ is directly exposed to a very drying external environment.
 Water helps keep your skin soft, supple, and radiant.

-- Joint Lubricator: Water is nature’s own WD40, it’s the grease that allows your joints to rotate, pivot, and glide freely.
+- Lubricates joints: Water is nature’s own WD40, it’s the grease that allows your joints to rotate, pivot, and glide freely.

-- Digestion Aid: Water moving through the stomach and into the gut helps propel food forward through the GI tract.
+- Aids digestion: Water moving through the stomach and into the gut helps propel food forward through the GI tract.

-- Detoxifier: Water helps the liver and kidneys filter and flush out toxins and metabolic byproducts that are no longer needed in the body.
+- Detoxifies: Water helps the liver and kidneys filter and flush out toxins and metabolic byproducts that are no longer needed in the body.

-- Oxygen and Nutrient Transporter: Water acts as a canal that carries nutrients and oxygen to every living cell in the body.
+- Transportes oxygen and nutrients: Water acts as a canal that carries nutrients and oxygen to every living cell in the body.
 Without water, our cells would never receive the fuel necessary to grow, breathe, produce energy, move, recover, fight disease, heal, and thrive.

 Are you well hydrated?

 Take our H2O quiz to determine your how much water you need.
-Sun Basket dietitian Lindsey Kane has a few helpful hints to help you assess your hydration status:
+Sun Basket's Director of Nutrition, Lindsey Kane has a few helpful hints to help you assess your hydration status:

 Artwork by Ekström Design